 To me, it turns Cartographers into something interesting but not necessarily necessary, instead something I want on my shelf to play with friends who don’t like themeless randowriters.
 (They are dead wrong by the way.)

 So that’s our list of the most anticipated games of the year, at least from the Gumbo view.
 Hopefully, I see you around the gaming table and we try a few of these together!
+If you are curious, we also posted our Top Six and Next Six way too early games-of-the-year lists.
+We also posted our Jambalaya awards, basically games that didn’t make the top twelve but were the best in their categories!
 Until then, Laissez les bon temps rouler!

 — BJ @boardgamegumbo